Crux and long cycles in graphs: Random subgraphs

-Write $A$ for set of rich vertices $v$ satisfying $P_v\neq\varnothing$ but $P_u=\varnothing$ for each ancestor $u$ of $v$.
-Choose an arbitrary vertex $v\in A$ and follow a path (in $T$) downwards from $v$, using only rich vertices, until one of the following happens. \begin{enumerate} \item The total size of $\bigcup_wP_w$ for $w$ on the path is at least $2Ck$, or \item the last vertex on the path, $x$ has no rich children. \end{enumerate} Write $P$ for the union of all $P_w$ where $w$ is on the path.
+In stage $i$, choose $v_i\in Y_i$ as close to the root of its component as possible, so that $u\not\in Y_i$ for each ancestor $u$ of $v_i$.
+Define a path $P_i$, starting at $v_i$ and proceeding downwards, using only rich vertices, until one of the following is satisfied: \begin{enumerate} \item The total size of $\bigcup_{w\in P_i\cap Y_i}\mathcal P_w$ is at least $2Ck$, or \item the last vertex on the path has no rich children. \end{enumerate} Clearly it is possible to construct such a path, since so long as neither 1 nor 2 is satisfied we can extend the path by adding a rich child of the last vertex.
+Write $x_i$ for the last vertex of $P_i$.
+We then choose $X_i$ to be the set $P_i\cap Y_i$.